Stripe International Card Fees Explained

 To quantify the impact manually: filter your CSV for rows containing "[international]", sum the fee column for those rows, and compare to what the fee would have been at the domestic rate.
 The difference is your annual international card surcharge cost.

-feeauditor.com does this automatically — it identifies international card anomalies, calculates the excess fee, and estimates your annual savings opportunity if you shifted those transactions to cheaper payment methods.
+feeauditor.com does this automatically — it identifies high-fee international card charges, calculates the excess fee, and estimates your annual savings opportunity if you shifted those transactions to cheaper payment methods.

 How much is this actually costing you?